mietek/haskell-on-heroku-website/pages/tutorial/index.md

 web: /app/bin/haskell-on-heroku-tutorial
 ```

-Heroku requires the `web` process type to be declared, as instances of this process are attached to the Heroku [HTTP routing](https://devcenter.heroku.com/articles/http-routing) stack.
+Heroku requires the `web` process type to be declared, as only instances of this process receive HTTP traffic from Heroku’s [routers](https://devcenter.heroku.com/articles/http-routing).

 ### Options